Services of the Behavioural Support for Seniors Program

 Community Behavioural Support Outreach Team (C BSOT)

 A community-based outreach team enabling inter-agency collaboration with community partners to deliver a continuum of care, caregiver support and skills training.
-Three specialized clinicians with behavioural support expertise work with the Community Care Access Centre (CCAC) and other community partners.
+Three specialized clinicians with behavioural support expertise work with the Home and Community Care Support Services – Toronto Central and other community partners.

 Families and caregivers